Compassionate Care Course

 The Compassionate Care Course is intended as training for Palliative Manitoba volunteers, but is open to organizations and the public as space allows.

 It is offered twice yearly, in spring and fall.
 The course takes place one weekday evening for eight weeks and students are required to attend all classes in order to receive certification.
 Each week is a different topic and classes are lead by trained speakers that work in their field of specialty.
+The course costs $185.00 for those taking it for self interest or $150.00 for staff/volunteers sponsored by other organizations.

 Individuals who wish to volunteer for Palliative Manitoba must first complete the volunteer application form and be interviewed.
 Individuals that fulfill the screening requirements will be invited to attend the course for a cost of $55.00.
 Once selected, volunteers are asked to consent to a one-year post-course commitment.
 Please note Palliative Manitoba volunteers have an additional 2 evenings after the CCC for orientation.